stridecolossus/JOVE/docs/blog/part-3-cube/textures.md

 ### Component Layout

-As previously noted the configuration of the vertex input pipeline stage is currently quite laborious and requires hard-coded the vertex attribute formats.
+As noted in the previous chapter the configuration of the vertex input pipeline stage is currently quite laborious and requires hard-coded the vertex attribute formats.
 However we already implicitly have the necessary information in the vertex components which just needs to be exposed.

 We first introduce the following record type to represent the layout of some arbitrary object: